 Lord of Misrule: The chosen captain of all holiday mischief always wears yellow and green scarves as he does a jolly dance through the streets on Christmas Day.
 This whimsical tradition fell out of fashion when more puritanical ideals took hold.
 Today, a holly jolly Santa Claus has the cheery undertones of this character without the mischief.

-Decorations: You’ll see gorgeous wreaths up and down Duke of Gloucester Street this year; a time honored tradition, though one that we can’t be sure the accuracy of.
-One thing is for sure; the hanging of a sprig of mistletoe was a common practice in these days.
+Decorations: You’ll see gorgeous wreaths up and down Duke of Gloucester Street this year; a time-honored tradition, though one that we can’t be sure of the accuracy of.
+One thing is for sure; the hanging of a sprig of mistletoe was a common practice in those days.